lavaeater/turbo-rocket-ultra/README.md

 - [x] Weapons as pickups

 #### Area Effect Weapons
 This is easy.
 They are slow projectiles that should, preferrably, wobble or spin through the air somehow.
+They should then stop after some time, or when hitting something, and explode into a fire or explosions.
+If they are exploding, they should deal damage and push everything outwards.
+When being

 ##### Blockades, swinging
 Lets start with hand-to-hand combat.
 How will that work?
 Well, the player aims in some direction and if an enemy is within range for strikes and within a fov for the strike (a 120 degree arc), the enemy can get hit.
 The enemy will signal this by blinking, I think would be cool.
 This could strike multiple enemies, perhaps.